Videos

 Learn More About Daniel Isenberg

-For more than 35 years Isenberg has been a teacher and practitioner in the field of entrepreneurship and supply chain management.
-In his first book, “Worthless, Impossible and Stupid: How Contrarian Entrepreneurs Create and Capture Extraordinary Value” (Harvard Business Review Press, 2013), Isenberg revealed that successful entrepreneurs see hidden value in situations where others do not, and ultimately realize extraordinary value for themselves, their customers and society as a whole.
-A frequent contributor to Harvard Business Review (HBR), following his seminal piece, “The Global Entrepreneur” (2008 HBR), his 2010 article, “How to Start an Entrepreneurial Revolution,” was HBR’s “Big Idea” and introduced the now-famous concept of an entrepreneurship ecosystem.
-A subsequent HBR article focused on “Entrepreneurs and the Cult of Failure” (2011).
-Isenberg’s HBR blog on entrepreneurship has attracted millions of readers.
-He has also been an expert blogger for The Economist, Huffington Post and QZ.
-In 2012, Isenberg was awarded the Pio Manzu Gold Medal for “pioneering and innovative work in economic development,” signed by Mikhail Gorbachev.
-In addition to Harvard, Columbia and Babson, Isenberg has taught at INSEAD, Reykjavik and the Technion, where he created Israel’s first course on technology-based entrepreneurship in 1987.
+For more than 35 years, Daniel Isenberg has been a teacher and practitioner in the field of entrepreneurship and supply chain management.
+Author of “Worthless, Impossible and Stupid: How Contrarian Entrepreneurs Create and Capture Extraordinary Value” (Harvard Business Review Press, 2013), he is a frequent contributor to Harvard Business Review (HBR).
+Following his seminal 2008 piece “The Global Entrepreneur,” his 2010 article “How to Start an Entrepreneurial Revolution,” was named an HBR “Big Idea” and introduced the now-famous concept of an entrepreneurship ecosystem.
+A subsequent article, “Entrepreneurs and the Cult of Failure,” along with his HBR blog on entrepreneurship has attracted millions of readers.
+Isenberg has also been an expert contributor for The Economist, The Huffington Post and QZ.

 Daniel Isenberg is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.